South Dakota Car Insurance

-South Dakota is perhaps best known as the home of the Badlands, the Black Hills and Mount Rushmore.
+South Dakota is perhaps best known as the home of the Badlands, the Black Hills, and Mount Rushmore.
 It is also known for the annual Sturgis Motorcycle Rally held in Sturgis, SD, which attracts hundreds of thousands of visitors every summer.
-Wherever your destination lies in South Dakota, make sure you have the right car insurance for your vehicle.
+Some of the most popular cities in South Dakota include Sioux Falls, Rapid City, and Yankton.
+Wherever your destination lies, make sure you have the right car insurance in South Dakota for your vehicle.
 The following information will help you make an informed decision as you get a South Dakota car insurance quote online.

-All motorists are required to carry the following minimum insurance coverage levels in South Dakota:
+All motorists are required to carry the following minimum auto insurance coverage levels in South Dakota:

 South Dakota Teen Driving Laws

 Teens may be eligible to apply for a South Dakota Learner's Permit beginning at age 14.
 They must pass a knowledge test or have successfully completed a state-approved driver education course.
 The learner's permit must be held for a minimum of 275 days or 180 days if an approved driver education class has been successfully completed.
 All driving must be done under the supervision of a licensed adult.